Skip to main content

 To add customers to a default tier with a zero-point balance, we recommend creating a tier with the Point threshold set to 0.
 If the tiers in the loyalty program expire relative to the tier join date, however, customers must earn at least one active point for the startDate and expiryDate properties to be created for their current tier in the Integration API.

-Customers can enter higher tiers as soon as they earn enough points, but they can only be downgraded to a lower tier when their current tier is reevaluated.
-You can choose how and when tiers are reevaluated when creating a loyalty program or at any time until there are point transactions in the program.
+Customers can enter higher tiers as soon as they earn enough points, and can be downgraded to a lower tier immediately or following a schedule.
+You can choose when and how customers are downgraded when creating a loyalty program or at any time until there are point transactions in the program.

 Tiers in your loyalty program can be reevaluated: